BjarniLeifs/FSIM/README.md

 |-- bin
 |    -- www							* Create of server and other things related to it.
 |
+|-- documentation 					* All documents related to the project should go here
+|
 |-- node_modules					* node installed dependancy for the project. ( npm install )
 |
 |--	public 							* FRONT END OF THE PROJECT IS ALL HERE.